yuensiangang/yuensiangang.github.io/index.md

 [About](/index.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Tools](/tools.md) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Publications](/publications.md)

 ### My Research
-I am an interdisciplinary scientist who fuses computational modeling, neuroscience, psychology and innovative technology to decode human behaviour.
+I am an interdisciplinary scientist who fuses computational modeling, neuroscience, psychology and innovative AI/ML technology to decode human behaviour.
 My work centers on understanding cognitive processes, ranging from decision-making and reinforcement learning to motivation and emotional regulation, and translating these insights into tangible tools for advancing human health and performance.

-Building on these insights, our team is currently focusing on developing and validating a tech-augmented learning programme designed to enhance metacognition (ability to understand and regulate your own thinking processes) in adult learners.
+Building on these insights, our team is currently focusing on two main projects.
+The first is developing and validating a tech-augmented learning programme designed to enhance metacognition (ability to understand and regulate your own thinking processes) in adult learners.
 Together with experts in pedagogy, we are developing innovative digital tools that seamlessly blend rigorous scientific insights with practical applications --- with the goals of redefining adult education, fostering lifelong learning and empowering individuals to achieve their fullest potential.
+In the second project, we are working with clinicians to develop a novel multimodal autism screening and assessment tool that can be easily applied in both home and clinical settings.

 <!-- My research focuses on brain mechanisms involved in cognitive processes such as decision-making, reinforcement learning, motivation and emotional regulation.
 I study cognition in healthy people and investigate how disruptions in cognition arise in illnesses such as depression, as well as how we can optimize human health and potential by understanding their impact on learning outcomes, skills training and workforce productivity.